 Next up, monetization tools are an essential feature for broadcasters seeking enterprise video streaming solutions.
 Generally, broadcasters monetize videos by one of three ways: subscriptions, pay-per-view, or advertising.
 Each method has pluses and minuses.
 Likewise, each can be lucrative when done well.

 Dacast– The Dacast streaming solution supports all monetization methods.
 The service includes a built-in SSL secured paywall.
-The Dacast paywalls supports pay-per-view and subscriptions (on Premium plan and up).
+The Dacast paywalls support pay-per-view and subscriptions (on Premium plan and up).
 Furthermore, users can quickly insert ads into videos simply by pasting ad URLs.

 Brightcove – Brightcove includes some advertising monetization tools.
 Note that monetization features come only on custom-priced plans with this platform.
 These plans cost more than the $499/month Enterprise Communications plans.